solid-contrib/conformance-test-harness/USAGE.md

 #### Example: Using a publicly available Solid Server
 Executes tests against a publicly available server, in this case ESS in WAC compatibility mode (https://pod-compat.inrupt.com).

-1. Create a file for environment variables (e.g., `ess-compat.env`) with the following contents (based on the client_credentials option):
+1. Create a file for environment variables (e.g., `ess.env`) with the following contents (based on the client_credentials option):
     ```shell
     SOLID_IDENTITY_PROVIDER=